 - Read this blog published in 2018 on the Public Health Insider featuring Greg Francis, Co-Chair of Seattle/King County’s Health Care for the Homeless Network Planning Council, talking about what success and housing means to him.

-- In 2018, the San Francisco Department of Homelessness and Supportive Housing celebrated their first Summer Solstice Success Celebration.
-According to one of the organizers it was a small, yet festive gathering which featured a diverse range of speakers who have been housed, one for many years and others for less, and a drumming circle made up of mostly formerly homeless drummers.
-He stated that, “The final speaker was someone who is yet to be housed; and served as a powerful reminded to all of us that while we celebrate there is more work to be done.
+- In 2018, the San Francisco Department of Homelessness and Supportive Housing celebrated its first Summer Solstice Success Celebration.
+According to one of the organizers, it was a small yet festive gathering which featured a diverse range of speakers who have been housed, one for many years and others for less, and a drumming circle made up of mostly formerly homeless drummers.
+He stated that “The final speaker was someone who is yet to be housed; and served as a powerful reminder to all of us that while we celebrate, there is more work to be done.
 All who attended walked away feeling inspired and energized.”

-- A quote from one of the speakers- Jennifer Friedenbach, Executive Director of the Coalition on Homelessness, reminds us all of the purpose of these events.
+- A quote from one of the speakers- Jennifer Friedenbach, Executive Director of the Coalition on Homelessness, reminds us all of the purposes of these events.

 Lessons Learned from the Organizers